Critical configurations for three projective views: Key results from the two-view case

-This gives us 2 or 3 (if the line spanned by $p_1$, $p_2$ is contained in $S_P$) lines on $S_P$ which collapse to points on $S_Q$.
+This gives us 2 (or 3, if the line spanned by $p_1$, $p_2$ is contained in $S_P$) curves on $\widetilde{S_P}$ which collapse to points on $\widetilde{S_Q}$.
 All other lines/curves are mapped to lines/curves.
-If $S_P$ is smooth, it is ruled by 2 families of lines, one which contains the permissible lines, and one that does not.
-Let $C$ be an irreducible curve on $S_P$ different from the three lines collapsing to points on $S_Q$.
-We say $C$ is a curve of type $(a,b,c_1,c_2)$, where $a$ is the number of times it intersects a generic line in the family containing the permissible lines, $b$ is the number of times it intersects a generic line in the other family, and $c_i$ is its multiplicity in the camera center $p_i$.

-\begin{proposition}[{\cite[Proposition 5.4]{twoViews}}] Let $S_P$ be a smooth quadric, and let $C_P\subset S_P$ be a curve of type $(a,b,c_1,c_2)$.
-Then the conjugate curve $C_Q\subset S_Q$ is of type $(a,a+b-c_1-c_2,a-c_2,a-c_1)$. \end{proposition} \cref{prop:bidegree_on_P_->_bidegree_on_Q} holds true even if $S_P$ or $S_Q$ is a cone, as long as no camera center lies on the vertex.
-In this case, $a$ needs to be interpreted as the number of times a curve intersects each line outside of the vertex, and $b$ is the number of times it intersects each line.
+\begin{definition} Let $S_P$ be an irreducible critical quadric and let $C_P$ be a curve on $S_P$.
+We say that $C_P$ is of type $(a,b,c_1,c_2)$, where $c_i$ is the multiplicity of $C_P$ in the camera center $p_i$ and where $a$ and $b$ are: \begin{itemize} \item If $S_P$ is smooth, $a$ is the number of times $C_P$ intersects a generic line in the same family as the permissible lines $g_{P_i}^{j}$, and $b$ is the number of times it intersects the lines in the other family. (meaning $(a,b)$ is the bidegree of $C_P$). \item If $S_P$ is a cone, $a$ is the number of times $C_P$ intersects each line outside of the vertex, and $b$ the number of times it intersects each line. \end{itemize} \end{definition}